Sobeston/zig.guide/chapter-2.md

 The Zig standard library provides a pattern for allocating memory, which allows the programmer to choose exactly how memory allocations are done within the standard library - no allocations happen behind your back in the standard library.

 The most basic allocator is `std.heap.page_allocator`.
-Whenever this allocator makes an allocation it will ask your OS for an entire page of memory, which may be multiple kilobytes of memory even if only a single byte is used.
+Whenever this allocator makes an allocation it will ask your OS for entire pages of memory; an allocation of a single byte will likely reserve multiple kibibytes.
 As asking the OS for memory requires a system call this is also extremely inefficient for speed.

 Here, we allocate 100 bytes as a `[]u8`.
 Notice how defer is used in conjunction with a free - this is a common pattern for memory management in Zig.